m3db/m3/docs/architecture/engine.md

 ## Lifecycle of a read

-A read begin when an M3DB client calls the Read or ReadBatch (TODO: API name?) endpoint on M3DB's thrift server.
+A read begins when an M3DB client calls the Read or ReadBatch (TODO: API name?) endpoint on M3DB's thrift server.
 The read request will contain the following information:

 1. The namespace
 2. The series ID (byte blob)